microsoft/datashaper/javascript/react-hocs/docs/react-hocs.api.md

 /// <reference types="react" />

 import type { InputColumnArgs } from '@data-wrangling-components/core';
+import type { NamedOutputPortBinding } from '@data-wrangling-components/core';
 import type { OutputColumnArgs } from '@data-wrangling-components/core';
-import type { StepComponentProps } from '@data-wrangling-components/react-verbs';
+import type { StepComponentProps } from '@data-wrangling-components/react-types';

 // Warning: (ae-missing-release-tag) "HOCFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //